Note - anything highlighted in ORANGE was modified or purchased via EP

 Weight: 220 pounds (all muscle)

-Description:A very ripped and muscular, yet well-proportioned man who appears to be in his mid 20s. Érebos' dark green eyes gleam with intelligence.
+Description:A muscular and well-proportioned man who appears to be in his mid 20s. Érebos' dark green eyes gleam with intelligence.
 He looks to be in the physical prime of his life, and always wears dark clothing that tends to cover his extremities.
 He never wears the signature Sunaj combat armor that the Sunaj Assassins are famous for, but often wears black body armor with a hooded cloak, and sometimes a helmet or mask when he wants to conceal his identity (which is always, when performing under the auspices of a Sunaj mission).

 - Horror Factor of 12: Monsters fear all Atlanteans, and humans tend to be awestruck when they realize they stand with or against a True Atlantean.